Dyson College of Arts and Sciences

 - Audre Lorde, Sister Outsider: Essays and Speeches

-As a communication scholar and culturist, my research examines the intersections of race, gender, and sexuality in popular culture.
-Specifically, I consider the political functions of popular culture to investigate how minority communities use its mediums – most notably, film, music, new media, and television – to create public voices for themselves in spite of disparaging representations and limited media ownership.
-My research has been published in several books and journals, including Feminist Theory and Pop Culture, Howard Journal of Communications, Journal of Sports Media, Race, Gender, and Class: The Journal, Spectrum: A Journal on Black Men, and The Journal of Hip-Hop Studies.
+An award-winning, communication scholar, my research examines the intersections of race, gender, and sexuality in popular culture.
+Specifically, I consider the political ramifications of popular culture to investigate how minority communities use their mediums to address disparaging media representations.
+My research has been published in peer-reviewed, books and journals, including Celebrity Studies; Feminist Theory and Pop Culture; Howard Journal of Communications; Journal of Sports Media; Race, Gender, and Class: The Journal; Spectrum: A Journal on Black Men; The Journal of Hip-Hop Studies; and Women and Music: A Journal of Gender and Culture.
 Also, I served as a cultural commentator for The Huffington Post and offered critical analyses of Hip-Hop, LGBTQ politics, and sport communication.
-A native of Memphis, Tennessee, I received my Ph.D. in Communication, Culture, and Media Studies and a graduate certificate in Women's Studies from Howard University, as well as Bachelor and Master's degrees from Tennessee State University.
+A native of Memphis, Tennessee, I received my doctorate in communication, culture, and media studies and a graduate certificate in women's studies from Howard University, as well as bachelor and master's degrees from Tennessee State University.

 Communication, Culture, and Media Studies

 Continuing Education Certificate, The Johns Hopkins School of Medicine, Baltimore, Maryland, 2013